briansunter/graph/site/src/content/logseq/heap.md

 style C display: none
 ```

- this is in map heap form, so we stop
+Now this is in map heap form, so we stop

 `20,10,15` and our reserved elements `[30,40]`